 - Loss of concentration

-Benzodiazepines are habit-forming prescription drugs that medical professionals prescribe to treat numerous stressed-related conditions that including insomnia, epilepsy, and anxiety disorder.
-Doctors often prescribe this stimulant for alcohol withdrawal.
-Thus, benzos are highly addictive if the member doesn’t use them properly.
-Following are some of the common benzodiazepine drugs:
+Benzodiazepines are habit-forming prescription medications that medical professionals prescribe to treat numerous stressed-related conditions that including insomnia, epilepsy, and anxiety disorder.
+Thus, benzo use can lead to addiction if the member doesn’t use them properly.
+Following are some of the common benzodiazepines:

 - Ativan (lorazepam)